mjordan/islandora_workbench_docs/docs/configuration_settings_on_the_command_line.md

-You can override the following settings in configuration files by including them as command-line arguments to Workbench:
+You can define some configuration settings by including them as command-line arguments to Workbench.
+If the command-line setting exists in your configuration file, it will override the value in the file; if it doesn't exist in your configuration file, it is added to the configuration as if it were in the config file.
+The settings available as command-line arguements are:

 - `input_dir`
 - `input_csv`